yigitsever/gradecoin-site/content/_index.md

 When there are enough transactions then you can propose [Blocks](@/block_docs.md).
 Blocks need to be _mined_ beforehand using Proof-of-work a.k.a. brute force.

-Gradecoin offers 3 endpoints at [/register](/register), [/block](/block) and [/transaction](/transaction).
-You can only send GET requests to /block and /transaction without authorization.
-The server is programmed in [RESTful](https://www.service-architecture.com/articles/web-services/representational_state_transfer_rest.html) architecture, there are no `DELETE`, `PUT` or `UPDATE` operations, though.

 Gradecoin uses a Proof-of-work block accepting mechanism.
 It uses single round [Blake2s](https://www.blake2.net/) hashing which produces 256-bit (64 hexadecimal characters) output.
 The [target](https://wiki.bitcoinsv.io/index.php/Target) hash is _24 bits_ or _6 hexadecimal characters_ of 0.

 > We're expecting you to use existing tools and implementations.
-Standards are hard.
 [Don't roll your own crypto](https://www.reddit.com/r/crypto/comments/2coqsy/dont_roll_your_own/).
 Feel free to ask questions.
 Collaborate.

-You might ask,

-> But if nobody has any Gradecoin then how do we have transactions?

-You get rewarded for your hard work during the authentication with some Gradecoin to start with!
+You need to authenticate yourself to Gradecoin to begin with, and get rewarded for your hard work with some Gradecoin to start with!
 Then you can earn block rewards by proposing blocks, create some Gradecoins by generating traffic on the system, or transact with our new highly trained AI bots!

 # Coinbase